Inncee81/Hecate/README.md

 the built-in default behavior.
 Anyways, there might be the need of partially altering certain behavior.
 Defining an override for the built-in PU to be altered is the way to achieve that

+## Pipeline Hooks

+The build system pipeline groups a list of nodes which define the most common steps that should only be executed one after another in the process of transforming input data to the desired output.
+However, there might be situations in a project when additional tasks need to be executed before or after certain build step has finisched.
+This is where Pipeline Hooks, lightweight execution nodes are introduced.

+A hook can be thought of as an event listener, which also follows the reactive programming paradigm, in the sense that an event triggers more actions to happen before or after PUs start their work.
+While lightweight, hooks may perform as powerful as an entire PU while not following their strict design rules.
+Hooks cannot be overriden or automatically prioritized by a dispatcher and are executed all at the same time.
+They have been designed mainly for the purpose of being easy added, for example from an editor script in the development environment

 ## Requirements

 * Minimum C# 5 on .Net Framework 4.0 or equivalent Mono version